Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 submitted as the opening chat message from "the user".
 After that aider runs as normal, with the following modifications:

-- Aider's suggestions were always accepted.
+- Aider's suggestions were always accepted without user approval.
-When chatting, aider will suggest which files in the repo may need to be edited based on the conversation.
-It will offer to lint code that has been edited, and to fix any issues uncovered.
-Aider has workflows to run the repo's test suite and resolve failing tests.
-Normally the user is asked to approved such suggestions, but they were always accepted during the benchmark.
 - A simple harness was used to retry the SWE Bench problem if aider produced code which wasn't *plausibly correct*.
-Plausible means that aider successfully edited the repo without breaking anything.
+Plausibly correct means that aider concluded that it had successfully edited the repo without causing syntax errors or breaking any *pre-existing* tests.
-As mentioned, aider has integrated support for linting and testing, so the harness just looks at aider's completion status to see if those operations finished clean.
-Note that *aider only had access to the pre-existing tests in the repo*, not the held out "acceptance tests" that are used later to see if the SWE Bench problem was correctly resolved.
-- If the solution isn't plausible, the harness launches aider to try again from scratch.
+- If the solution isn't plausible, the harness launches aider to try again from scratch alternating between using aider with GPT-4o and Opus.
-The harness alternates between running aider with GPT-4o and Opus up to three times each, until it finds a plausible solution.
-- If no plausible solution is found, the harness picks the solution with the least amount of edit/lint/test problems.
+- If no plausible solution is found after six tries, the harness picks the solution with the least amount of edit/lint/test problems.

+It's important to be clear that during benchmarking *aider only had access to the pre-existing tests in the repo*.
+It could not see or run the held out "acceptance tests" that are used later to see if the SWE Bench problem was correctly resolved.

-This is all roughly equivalent to a user:
+The benchmarking process can be thought of as similar to a user:

 - Launching aider in their repo with the something like command below, which tells aider to say yes to every suggestion and use pytest to run tests.